nycpivot/tdp-core/INTEGRATION TESTS.md

 You will then be prompted for your password.

-## Running the integration tests locally like in the pipeline
+## Running the integration tests in a docker container

 ```shell
 make docker-e2e